LASER COMPONENTS USA is a trusted sales organization providing cutting-edge photonic components to a wide variety of

-Polarizers are used in a wide range of optical devices to filter or block polarized light to modulate or reduce brightness, analyze light, polarize light, and more.
-The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique chance to produce patterned polarizers with different spectral characteristics and different directions of polarization.
+Polarizers are used in a wide range of optical devices to filter or block polarized light for modulating or reducing brightness, analyzing light, polarizing light, and more.
+The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique capability to produce patterned polarizers with different spectral characteristics and different directions of polarization.
 They are capable of achieving high contrast and high transmission for the UV, VIS, NIR, and mid-IR ranges with a wide acceptance angle of ±20°.

 Laser Components USA offers an array of infrared (IR) detectors and emitters used for many different applications including flame detection, gas monitoring, medical gas analysis, protein measurement, the inspection of surfaces, and other laser power monitoring applications.

 LASER COMPONENTS offers PbS and PbSe infrared (IR) detectors for applications detecting infrared radiation.
 The Polycrystalline lead sulfide detectors (PbS) detect infrared radiation in the wavelength range between 1 µm and 3.3 µm, and exhibit a higher sensitivity then Polycrystalline lead selenide (PbSe).
 The PbSe standard semiconductor detectors are designed to detect IR radiation between the 1 µm and 5.2 µm wavelength ranges.

 LASER COMPONENTS offers a series of powerful IR arrays designed specifically for IR spectroscopy applications such as biomedical analysis.
 The IG22 array series consists of 256 rectangular pixels made of extended InGaAs with a TE2 cooler, and is manufactured with an element size of 30 µm x 250 µm, and a pitch of 50 µm.